 Near doubles involve facts like 4+5.
-To solve this fact before memorization has taken place, we want our students to think, “I know that 4+4=8, and 1 more is 9.”
+To solve this fact, our students can think, “I know that 4+4=8, and 1 more is 9.”

 Teaching the doubles and near doubles facts is important, but it shouldn’t stop simply with the numbers to 12.
 We need to extend these facts into tens and hundreds as well, and teach our students how we can still use the doubles and near doubles facts in order to solve equations with these bigger numbers.

 For example we can use the fact 3+3 to solve 30+30 or the fact 6+6 to solve 60+60=___.

 To begin teaching students to extend the doubles and near doubles facts, focus on groups of 10.
 For example, we can think of 40+40 as 4 groups of 10 plus 4 groups of 10.
 Similarly, to solve 400+400 we can think, “4 groups of 100 plus 4 groups of 100.”

 This “extending” concept can be used in many other circumstances.
 For example, when teaching your students the plus 1 facts, teach them to extend that knowledge past simple 1-digit numbers.
 For example, if we know 8+1, then we can easily figure out 80+10 or 800+100.

 - If you would like full support for teaching addition strategies in your classroom, check out The Addition Station HERE.